solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/Hands-on lab/HOL step-by step - AI with Databricks and Azure Machine Learning.md

 ### Task 1: Create the model using a notebook

-1. Browse to your Azure Notebooks project and open `AI with Databricks and AML \ Deep Learning with Time Series`.
+1. Browse to your Azure Databricks Workspace and open `AI with Databricks and AML \ Deep Learning with Time Series`.
 This is the notebook you will step thru executing in this lab.
 2. Follow the instructions within the notebook to complete the lab.